shraddha38/my-go-project/docs/Concurrency.md

 ### Challenges of Concurrency

 #### 1. Race Conditions
-Simply put, a race condition is a flaw in concurrent programming that occurs when multiple processes or threads of a program attempt to access a resource at the same time.
+A race condition is a flaw in concurrent programming that occurs when multiple processes or threads of a program attempt to access a resource at the same time.
 In the context of databases, it is a condition where multiple database transactions or operations try to access and modify the same data concurrently.

 #####  Example
 1. **User A → Bank App:** Request withdraw $90